microsoft/PowerApps-Samples/dataverse/orgsvc/C#/QueriesTrackGoals/README.md

 This sample shows how to use rollup queries to track goals.

-This sample requires additional three users that are not in your system.
-Create the three required users **as is** shown below manually in **Office 365**.
+This sample requires additional licensed users that may not exist in your system.
+Create the required users manually in **Office 365** or Azure AD (as appropriate), then adding them to your test environment, in order to run the sample without any errors.
+For this sample, create licensed user profiles as shown below.

 **First Name**: Nancy<br/>
 **Last Name**: Anderson<br/>